 Consent management functionality built into other marketing technologies, too

 When you hear “consent management platform,” you probably think of a standalone solution that connects into your CMS, app development software, and other systems.

-However, there are many CMPs that integrate with other existing martech.
-However, not all are GDPR-compliant or compliant with other consumer data protection acts.
+There are many CMPs that integrate with other existing martech.
+But not all are GDPR-compliant or compliant with other consumer data protection acts.

 With certain martech, though — like BlueConic’s CDP— the consent management functionality is built right in.
 Thus, our customers don’t need a separate CMP.

 (Side note: Not all CDPs make it easy to comply with data privacy laws like GDPR and the CCPA — meaning it’s vital you and your marketing carefully research the customer data platform market before investing in a CDP.)

 Our customers can handle end-to-end consent management with four core capabilities:

 - 1) Collection: You can collect data for your leads and customers through your website or from other systems and sources, both online and offline.
 This data can then be synced into BlueConic from these various solutions to unify it and provide that increasingly important single customer view.

 - 2) Reconciliation: Using our identity resolution techniques, you can store customer data in persistent and progressive profiles.
 As a particular customer’s data changes (preferences, purchases, behaviors), their profiles continue to grow, ensuring you always have a current and complete view of them.
 These profiles are also persistent, meaning, any consent preferences explicitly given will remain “attached” to their profiles.
 Whether they’ve opted in or out of email newsletters, on-site personalization, or other marketing initiatives, their data is stored persistently in their profile, making compliance a cinch.

 - 3) Segmentation: Within BlueConic, you can quickly and easily create segments based on contacts’ consent preferences.
 Segments update dynamically, meaning anytime someone in your database changes their preferences, their customer profiles update in real time.
 Subsequently, they’re added to (or removed from) segments automatically.